 - No RMDs from retirement accounts in 2020

 - Covid-19 victims may make distributions and loans from retirement accounts

 The CARES Act is the largest amount of money the US Federal Government has ever spent at a single time, and it is the largest Covid-19 response (by dollars) of any country in the world (1).

 The biggest amount of money, in absolute terms, goes to business (2).

 Individuals have several new financial choices to make, described next.

 CARES Act suspends required minimum distributions in 2020.
 Folks of a certain age, who normally are forced into taking required distributions from retirement accounts, get a tax break.
 Folks with a beneficiary (inherited) IRA also benefit—no forced distribution in 2020!

-If you have already taken your RMD for 2020, contact your wealth manager to see how you can return the funds to your IRA, should choose to do so.
+If you have already taken your RMD for 2020, contact your financial advisor to see how you can return the funds to your IRA, should choose to do so.
 You’ll be moving money back in after the decline so it might be good timing!

 Qualified Charitable Contributions of $300